WPChill/strong-testimonials/readme.txt

 Support for excerpts, featured images, and categories.

-Multiple shortcode options including Cycle, All, Random, and Single.

-Multiple widget options including category selection and random order.
+Multiple shortcode and widget options including slideshows, random order, and categories.

 **Other Features**